EC MOP Doubled to 10 Years 2026: EC Mortgage Guide | Nexus

 Why the Reset, and the Price Story Behind It

-Two numbers explain Friday's package.
-EC psf prices have more than doubled in a decade: median new-EC psf hit S$1,843 between January and April 2026, against S$782 in 2016, per PropNex Research and URA.
+Two numbers explain why MND moved.
+EC psf prices have more than doubled in a decade.
+Median new-EC psf hit S$1,843 between January and April 2026, against S$782 in 2016, per PropNex Research and URA.
 A 1,000 sqft EC now clears S$1.85 million.

-The fix is structural: lengthen MOP, extend privatisation, ring-fence the launch quota, kill the DPS premium.
-Minister Chee Hong Tat said openly he hopes "developers reducing their bids and the prices for their ECs."
+So the response goes at the structure: lengthen the MOP, extend privatisation, ring-fence the launch quota, and remove the DPS premium.
+Minister Chee Hong Tat said openly that he hopes the changes lead to "developers reducing their bids and the prices for their ECs."
 NUS Professor Sing Tien Foo expects the rules to stabilise the EC market over 3-5 years, with no sharp price rise if income growth holds.
-Near-term: expect a buying flurry on the five pre-rule projects.
+In the near term, expect a buying flurry on the five pre-rule projects.

 10-Year MOP: What It Really Costs Upgraders

 The MOP isn't a tax.
-It's a clock.
-Doubling it from 5 to 10 years changes three things at once:
+Think of it as a clock you can't restart.
+Doubling it from 5 to 10 years changes three things at once.

+Put a face on it.
 A 35-year-old buying a new-rule EC cannot sell or buy a second property until age 45.
-If your plan includes a second residential investment in your early 40s, an EC is no longer the obvious vehicle.
-Run numbers against a private condo via our TDSR/MSR affordability calculator before committing.
+If your plan includes a second residential investment in your early 40s, an EC is no longer the obvious choice.
+I tell clients in that position to run the numbers against a private condo first, using our TDSR/MSR affordability calculator, before committing.

 90% First-Timer Quota: Who Actually Wins